StefKats/SND-LHC/README.md

 1. Run the GEANT4 simulation in <code>run_simSND.py</code>, for every depth and energy

-2. Run the <code>PDF_python_code.py</code> to use the GEANT4 simulation results and create a PDF for each SciFi station for every depth and energy
+2. Run <code>PDF_python_code.py</code> to use the GEANT4 simulation results and create a PDF for each SciFi station for every depth and energy

-3. Run the <code>Energy_reco_code.py</code> which takes individual events and performs a log-likelihood scan over all the SciFi PDFs for each energy and a fixed depth.
+3. Run <code>Energy_reco_code.py</code> which takes individual events and performs a log-likelihood scan over all the SciFi PDFs for each energy and a fixed depth.
 For each scan, the log-likelihood is summed over all 5 SciFi stations.
 The maximum of the log-likelihood corresponds to the reconstructed energy.

 (4.)
 Depth reco needs to be run manually via the jupyter notebook <code>Depth reco and diagnostics.ipynb</code>.
 The reconstruction code works similarly to the code in <code>Energy_reco_code.py</code>.